shravanik31/Sentiment-Analysis/README.md

 2. **Download the dataset:**

-    Download the dataset from [Kaggle](https://www.kaggle.com/ywang311/twitter-sentiment) and place the files in the `data/` directory.
+    Download the dataset from [Kaggle](https://www.kaggle.com/ywang311/twitter-sentiment) and place the files in your directory.

 3. **Run the Jupyter Notebook:**